-- By the way, it is not only about the number of prismatic layers. - When you use fine inflation layers you should also use a finer surface mesh. - Otherwise, the aspect ratio of the prismatic layers will be too large and that can have a strong influence on the outcome
+- It is not only about the number of prismatic layers. - When you use fine inflation layers you should also use a finer surface mesh. - Otherwise, the aspect ratio of the prismatic layers will be too large and that can have a strong influence on the outcome